Eye Movement Desensitisation and Reprocessing Therapy

-I am an experienced and professional EMDR Practitioner, offering EMDR for phobias, trauma, depression, anxiety, ptsd and more.
+I am an experienced and professional EMDR Practitioner, offering EMDR for phobias, trauma, depression, anxiety, Post Traumatic Stress Disorder and more.
 Also offering supervision to EMDR therapists as a Consultant in training.

 What is EMDR?

 Eye Movement Desensitisation and Reprocessing (EMDR) is a therapy that was developed by Psychologist Francine Shapiro in the 1980's that resolves symptoms and distress resulting from disturbing and unresolved life experiences.